25 May 2015

 There were some really innovative ideas on display amongst the other show gardens including the Rich Brothers from just down the road in Brecon, who used a moveable shack and fold-out furniture and art to give their garden a really youthful dynamism.
 I also loved Charlie Albone's water feature in his garden The Time Inbetween which symbolized the sudden loss of his father through the sudden draining of a pool.
 It was one of those things that you have to see to really appreciate.
 The anticipation of waiting for the pool to fill, followed by the sudden and dramatic loss of water was really quite affecting.

 It's been nearly a week since my day at Chelsea; I spent 13 hours at the show and came away feeling a little overwhelmed.
 There were other great show gardens and a multitude of floral displays that will stay with me for a very long time but it's Dan's garden, which has given me the most food for thought.

 The over-riding feeling though has been one of huge respect for all of the people who make the RHS Chelsea Flower Show what it is; the most prestigious horticultural show in the world.
 Busy or not I'm going to be making sure that I make time to pay homage to Chelsea and all that in exemplifies a little more regularly in future.

-Words: Steve Lannin, gardener at Allt-y-bela
+Words: Steve Lannin, Head Gardener, Allt-y-bela